magiclen/FFmpeg-For-MagicLen-Applications/How to Compile FFmpeg.md

 ## Why can't I compile successfully?

-Many people use build scripts shared by other developers but it still doesn't work.
+Many people use build scripts shared by other developers but they still don't work.
 That's mainly because your environment are not totally the same.
 It would be better to run the build scripts and commands on a virtual machine of which operating system is just installed.